 On appointment, all new board members attend an induction training session with the Chief Executive and senior management.
 They receive an overview of the organisation as a whole and the various activities and services provided by it.
 They are briefed on their legal obligations under charity and company law and are provided with a copy of the company's constitution.
 In addition, the role and responsibilities of a trustee are explained in detail.
 Trustees are also encouraged to attend appropriate external training events where these will assist the undertaking of their role.
 Board members are garda vetted where required.

-The board met on eight occasions from February 2019 to January 2020, with excellent attendance by all eight board members.
+The board met monthly from February 2021 to January 2022, with excellent attendance by all nine board members.

 Management